Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Generation in the Presence of Noise

 \section{Graph State Generation in the Presence of Noise}

-In this section, we present numerical results comparing our graph state distribution algorithm to the algorithm proposed by Avis et al. \cite{avis_rozpedek_wehner_2023}, which is closest to ours in terms of problem setting and resource consumption \footnote{All the code used to carry out simulations, including programs to create the graphs in this sections, are publicly available at \href{https://github.com/Anisen123/graph-state-simulator}{https://github.com/Anisen123/graph-state-simulator}.}.
+In this section, we present numerical results comparing our graph state distribution algorithm to the algorithms proposed by Avis et al. \cite{avis_rozpedek_wehner_2023} and Cuquet, Calsamiglia \cite{cuquet2012growth}, which are closest to ours in terms of problem setting and resource consumption\footnote{All the code used to carry out simulations, including programs to create the graphs in this section, are publicly available at \href{https://github.com/Anisen123/graph-state-simulator}{https://github.com/Anisen123/graph-state-simulator}.}.

 To carry out our simulations, we model noise through depolarizing channels.
 The action of a depolarizing channel on a state $\rho$ can be expressed by \cite{nielsen2001quantum}: